Spring 2015 admissions dates

 In addition to the prerequisites, the following are required for all who are applying for the Ecopsychology in Counseling Certificate program:

-Describe your goals for pursuing the Ecopsychology in Counseling Certificate.
+Describe your goals for pursuing the Ecopsychology Certificate.
 Your essay should be no more than two pages or 500 words in length.
 It may be submitted electronically (email attachment or as part of the online application) or in paper format (hand delivered, mailed or faxed) and may be single-spaced or double-spaced.

 Applicants must hold a master’s degree from a regionally accredited institution or the foreign equivalent.
 Official, sealed transcripts must be submitted from the degree granting institution.
 Applicants who are currently enrolled in a master’s degree program must provide an official transcript showing progress in the master’s degree program.
 In addition, an official copy of the transcript from the baccalaureate program showing degree earned and date granted must be submitted.
 Faxed transcripts are not considered official by the Graduate School.